 Why Switch to a Concorde RG-442 SLA Battery for Your Embraer Legacy, ERJ 135 &145 Aircraft?

 Protection/Safety

-Concorde’s proprietary PolyGuard® separator system provides additional protection against both shock and vibration.
+Each Concorde aircraft battery includes Concorde’s proprietary PolyGuard® separator system, providing additional protection against both shock and vibration.
 No other SLA battery includes this extra layer of protection.

+Why Switch to a Concorde RG-442 SLA Battery for Your Embraer Legacy, ERJ 135 &145 Aircraft?